 With any investment banking software, your success is not limited to the initial rollout.
 It’s important to have steps in place to maintain performance and true productivity gain down the line.
 Here are some steps that investment banking tech teams are taking to ensure long-term ROI on their latest software purchases:

-Conduct a performance review
+Conduct a Performance Review

 Assess the performance of the new software against the initial objectives and key performance indicators (KPIs).
 This should collate user feedback and performance data to highlight what areas are going well, along with clear ROI metrics to ease your reporting to senior management down the line.